 Labor & Delivery Tours

 Are you expecting?
 The Henley-Hillis Center for Women & Children at Comanche County Memorial Hospital would like to invite you to tour their Labor & Delivery area.
-Tours are held every Thursday at 11:00 am, beginning in the main hospital lobby.
+Tours are held by registration appointment only, and begin in the main hospital lobby.
+Call or text 580.250.5253 to make your appointment today!
 As a way to say “thank you”, every expectant mother who attends will receive a free gift.

 Health and Nutrition

-- Avoid or limit caffeine to one serving a day.
+- Limit caffeine intake to one serving a day.